Public Speaking Tips From a College Graduate Who Wrote About Why Men Have Nipples

 Public speaking is a major fear for a lot of people.
-A LOT.
-It is also an activity I was never good at until I was forced to take a 3 hour speech/public speaking class every Friday during my very first semester of college.
+It is also an activity I was never good at until I was forced to take a three-hour speech/public speaking class every Friday during my very first semester of college.

 Yes, I hated it, but I can't deny how much it actually taught me.